paultopia/gobbledygook/content/pages/syllabus.md

 **For Tuesday***

+- Kiel Brennan-Marquez, [Plausible Cause](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2827733)

 - [The Bayesian New Statistics: Hypothesis testing, estimation, meta-analysis, and power analysis from a Bayesian perspective](https://link-springer-com.proxy.lib.uiowa.edu/article/10.3758%2Fs13423-016-1221-4), 25 Psychonomic Bulletin and Review 178 (2018) (You may skip the sections entitled "Bayesian Hypothesis Test" and "Another example of frequentist and Bayesian approaches to hypothesis testing and estimation" from pp. 186-190.

-- Kiel Brennan-Marquez, [Plausible Cause](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2827733)
+- Optional bonus reading: I've added [a more basic-level explanation of some of the ideas in the above article]({filename}../Lessons/confidence-and-bayes.ipynb) to this website.

 ### Week 14